Halo-Lab/kickin/README.md

 - `description` - text for page _description_ meta tag.
 - `keywords` - keywords for _keywords_ meta tag.

-> Unfortunately, there is [a bug](https://github.com/11ty/eleventy/issues/1435) updating HTML pages when any _required_ template's dependendy is changed.
+> Unfortunately, there is [a bug](https://github.com/11ty/eleventy/issues/1435) updating HTML pages when any _required_ template's dependency is changed.

 ### Styles